stone-payments/stoneco-guidelines/nosql/mongodb/README.md

 Write operations that specify a write concern journaled are acknowledged immediately.
 When a mongod instance shuts down, either as result of the shutdown command or due to a system error, recovery of in-memory data is impossible.

 ## CRUD

 MongoDB provides a series of commands to perform operations of create, delete, query and update documents.
+Please bear in mind that these operations are based on the version 3.2 of MongoDB.

 These operations are summarized below:

 ### Create documents